 Benefits of Neutering: Neutering is the removal of the testes of a male animal.
 Once a male animal is neutered, their desire to roam in search of a mate will be reduced, resulting in less escapes or disappearances.
 They tend to display less aggressive tendencies, and are often easier to train.
 Their chances of contracting cancers of the reproductive system, such as testicular or prostate cancer, also are reduced.

-After your pet has a microchip, we will help you to fill out forms to send in so your contact information is associated with the chip in a national database.
+After your pet has a microchip, our team will help you fill out the forms you will need to send in, so your contact information can be associated with the chip in a national database.
 If your pet ever becomes lost, a veterinarian or animal shelter employee will use a special scanner to read the information.
-You will be contacted, and your pet will be able to end their adventure with a happy reunion.
+You will be contacted, and you and your pet will be successfully reunited.

 Located off of Oklahoma 3W on the corner of N Kickapoo St and W Independence St.